THE STEPS OF HALAL CERTIFICATION

 AUDIT (F2)

-If the results of the pre-audit are positive, a first-class audit is organized at the company's premises.
-For facility inspection, our experts operate according to a strict verification plan to ensure halal compliance.
-The halal certification criteria verified by our experts include the production or slaughter process, control procedures, equipment, facilities, as well as the disinfection and cleaning methods used to prevent halal products from being contaminated with illegal products.
-Samples may be taken for further laboratory testing.
+A second audit (F2) is then conducted to complete a more detailed evaluation.
+Our experts follow a strict verification plan to ensure halal compliance.
+The criteria assessed include the production or slaughter process, control procedures, equipment, facilities, and the cleaning and disinfection methods used to prevent cross-contamination with non-halal products.
+Samples may also be taken for laboratory testing.

 5